gardener/gardener-extension-networking-calico/docs/usage/usage.md

   - 34.107.12.34/32
 ```

-The label `networking.gardener.cloud/endpoint=kube-apiserver` is the contract for referencing the set.
-It is always present, cannot be overridden, and is the only label the extension sets.
-Note that the labels of a `GlobalNetworkSet` are selector input for Calico policies rather than mere bookkeeping, so anything added via the `labels` field can be matched by a `destination.selector` too - including selectors which do not mean to refer to this set.
+The name `gardener-kube-apiserver` and the label `networking.gardener.cloud/endpoint=kube-apiserver` form the contract for referencing the set.
+Neither is configurable, so that policies can rely on them, and the label is the only one the extension sets - the labels of a `GlobalNetworkSet` are selector input for Calico policies rather than mere bookkeeping, so any additional one would be matched by a `destination.selector` too.

 Since a `GlobalNetworkSet` holds CIDRs only, the ports the kube-apiserver is reachable at are published in the `networking.gardener.cloud/ports` annotation (comma separated).
 It is `443` unless one of the addresses the set was derived from specifies a different port.